ckchengucsd/SMTCellUCSD/README.md

     <img src="/doc/figure/flow.png" width="650">
 </p>

 To run our codebase, we need a customized data file called _.pinlayout_ that is converted from _.cdl_.
 This file comprised of basic cell design entities like pins, instances and nets.
 Additionally, you need to configure your own design by using _config.json_ files.
-To understand what each parameter is doing, please refer to this document [here](https://github.com/ckchengucsd/SMTCellUCSD/blob/main/doc/Design.md).
+To understand what each parameter is doing, please refer to documents under [HERE](https://github.com/ckchengucsd/SMTCellUCSD/tree/main/doc).

 We use a SMT solver to generate a solution for the given design.
 The solution is then converted to a _.gdt_ file, which can be viewed using [KLayout](https://www.klayout.de/).
 The _.gdt_ file can be converted to _.gds_ file using [GDT2GDS](https://sourceforge.net/projects/gds2/).